Lucevar/mw-immersion-mods/towns.md

 [**Docks of Suran**](https://www.nexusmods.com/morrowind/mods/44853) by Vallylilly

 ## Vivec
-These are all compatible, but whether or not you think they're aeshetically compatible (or whether your computer can handle them) are entirely different questions.

 [**Dramatic Vivec**](https://www.nexusmods.com/morrowind/mods/43385) by LondonRook
 Patch for Holidays Across Tamriel [here](https://www.nexusmods.com/morrowind/mods/44222).
 [**Passage of Prayers**](https://www.nexusmods.com/morrowind/mods/46786) by Leyawynn, Sataniel & Remiros